 Why Do People Binge Drink?

 Binge drinking behaviors typically begin in late adolescence or early adulthood due to peer pressure, experimentation, anxiety, or stress.
-However, the reasons people binge drink very extensively.
+However, the reasons people binge drink very extensive.
 One study believes that specific brain mechanics can drive people to overindulge in alcohol.
 The study looked at how two brain areas impact alcohol binge drinking behavior.

 Most people start to feel the effects of alcohol within 10 minutes of taking the first drink.
 Binge drinking can lead to death from alcohol poisoning.
 It also increases someone’s risk of injury and death from motor vehicle accidents, drowning, and other accidents.